emre2345/spica/docs/content/concept/subscription.md

 Each subscriptions have their own logs.
 So you can see when the particular subscription has been triggered and what data has been sent.
 You can also send a bucket entry data to your subscription url.

-Some examples you can to set a subscription are;
+Example use cases for subscription;

-- You want to get notified each time when there is a new entry in specific bucket.
+- You want to get notified each time when there is a new entry in a bucket.
-- You want to get notified each time when there is a change in an entry in specific bucket.
+- You want to get notified each time when there is a change in an entry in a bucket.

 To see how to setup a subscription, please visit Guide documentation.